Brassica rupestris

-Brassica rupestris is a species of flowering plant in the family Brassicaceae, native to southwestern Italy, and Sicily.
+Brassica rupestris is a species of flowering plant in the family Brassicaceae, native to southwestern Italy and Sicily.
 The plant is known to grow on vertical limestone cliffs.
 In the past it was proposed, based on morphology, that Brassica rupestris contributed to the ancestry of either kale or kohlrabi, but DNA evidence shows that it did not.

 Taxonomy

 Brassica rupestris was described and named by Constantine Samuel Rafinesque in 1810.
 In 1997 Francesco Raimondo and Pietro Mazzola erected a subspecies, Brassica rupestris subsp. hispida, based on very slight differences including leaf hairiness and silique size, which is not supported by molecular studies.

-Subtaxa
+In 2020 subspecies monilicarpa and tardarae were named.

+Subspecies

-The following subtaxa are currently accepted:
+The following subspecies are currently accepted: